thingsdb/ThingsDocs/v0/content/connect/socket/query.md

 weight: 10
 ---

 Query ThingsDB.
-A successful query request will respond with a `DATA (18)` package
+A successful query request will respond with a `DATA (18)` package.

 > Syntax